Information Service and AMF Website

 - Other publications include AMF annual reports, country reports, newsletters, and brochures.

-- Information on specific fuel topics can be found either by searching in the Fuel Information System or by identifying a relevant project (annex) and checking the related report.
+- Information on specific fuel topics can be found either by searching in the Fuel Information System or by identifying a relevant project (tasks) and checking the related report.
 Knowledge gained through AMF projects is frequently added to the Fuel Information System, which thus serves as a reference book for experts and laypersons alike.

 Newsletters typically are around 12 pages and are provided electronically (subscription is possible via the website).
 Topics covered are: